NickvanDyke/hot-100/README.md

 - Sometimes we *do* want to verify internal behavior, such as checking that the server returns cached data when available instead of hitting the API every time.
 Since the client has no knowledge of this, it can't check for that in these tests.
 - Increased test overlap and reduced granularity; you may have to do more hunting when a test fails to figure out exactly where/why.
 If your test requires authentication and that implementation has errors, the test could fail even though it mainly asserts retrieving a user's favorites.

-Fortunately, unit testing can fill in these gaps.
+### Unit
+Fortunately, unit testing fills in the gaps left above.
+We can test the internal behavior of the repository and it's caching, as well as simple things like our logic that determines whether we need to re-fetch the top 100.

 Some test cases are stubs for the sake of brevity.